lirantal/nodepulse/README.md

-# nodejs-live-nuxtjs
+# NodePulse

-> Node.js live dashboard
+> NodePulse is a live Node.js dashboard

 ## Build Setup